CleliaCorridori/OTOC-growth-rate-and-Lyapunov-Exponent-to-inspect-classical-and-quantum-chaos/ReadMe.txt

-In this folder are contained the Jupyter Notebook and the Python scripts to compute the Out-of-Time-Order-Correlator (OTOC) for the quantum Kicked Rotator and the Lyapunov exponent for the classical Kicked Rotator.
+In this folder are contained the Jupyter Notebooks and the Python scripts to compute the Out-of-Time-Ordered Correlator's (OTOC) for the quantum Kicked Rotator and the Lyapunov exponent for the classical Kicked Rotator.

 "OTOCfunc.py"